kubos/kubos/docs/os-docs/using-kubos-linux.rst

 for more information.

-If the target board is correctly connected to your host computer, you should see a `/dev/ttyUSB\*` device in your vagrant VM.
+If the target board is correctly connected to your host computer, you should see a `/dev/ttyUSB\*` device in your Vagrant box.
 The VM is set up to automatically forward any FTDI cables that connect to a `/dev/FTDI` device for ease-of-use.

-The vagrant image comes pre-packaged with a minicom serial connection configuration file.
+The Vagrant image comes pre-packaged with a minicom serial connection configuration file.
 You can connect with this configuration file using the command